Abizern/nscnlon/content/when-and-where.md

 The next event is on **Tuesday, 16th April, 2019**.
 The Running Code not Marathons event.

 ## When
-We usually meet on the third Tuesday of the month at around 6.45pm in a pub near Waterloo, Waterloo East and Southwark.
+We usually meet on the third Tuesday of the month at around 6.45pm in a the Fountain & Ink pub conveniently located close to Waterloo, Waterloo East and Southwark stations.
 It' a modern place that does really nice sourdough pizza.
 Other items are available.
 There is also a good selection of beers.

 I have a table reserved from 6:45 usually at the back right, by the windows.
 Just look for the menu on the table that has my name, Abizer, written on it that marks the reservation.